eficode-academy/concourse/flightschool.md

     file: flight-school/build.yml
 ```

-Try pushing a commit to the repository.
+Try pushing another commit to the repository.
 For extra credit push a commit
 that breaks the build and then another one that fixes it again.